dambilwade/org-tf-gcp-ssp/README.md

 # tf-gcp-ssp
-terraform declarative files to provision GCP resources for a Developer Portal
+Demo of Terraform declarative files to provision GCP resources

-Aims to provision following resources:
-Set A - Compute, Storage Block, Storage Bucket, Network Route, Firewall Rules, IAM
+The script performs the following functions
+Provisions two e1-micro VMs in US East 1 Region
+The VMs have 10G disk & default network routes + firewall Rules Outputs the Assigned IPs

+TODOs:
+Create a Bucket
+Provide SSH access to the provisioned VM to any non GCP user having valid SSH keys